 George integrates a number of approaches into his counselling work depending on the needs and wishes of each individual.
-The approaches he uses include: cognitive behaviour therapy (CBT), psychodynamic counselling, mindfulness, eye movement desensitisation and reprocessing (EMDR), self-compassion meditation and solution-focused therapies.
+The approaches he uses include: cognitive behaviour therapy (CBT), psychodynamic counselling, eye movement desensitisation and reprocessing (EMDR), DBT-informed therapy, self-compassion meditation and solution-focused therapies.

 George's background and training